Elevate the power of your work

 During the pandemic, customer experience (CX) was transformed to involve more digital and hybrid interactions.
 Customers now demand digital services and have high expectations.

-Everyone is looking ahead to the digital end game, and banks are realising that digital transformation has the ability to unlock cost savings and business value.
+Everyone is looking ahead to the digital end game, and banks are realizing that digital transformation has the ability to unlock cost savings and business value.
 Banks have plenty of data, but they often lack the means to derive value from it.
 Accelerated digital transformation gives banks the tools to transform the foundations of banking.

 Banks are facing resource constraints including loss of productivity due to attrition among existing talent and challenges in recruiting new talent.
-They are now prioritising more conservative objectives — customer experience (CX), operations excellence and new products/services — above revenue growth.
+They are now prioritizing more conservative objectives — customer experience (CX), operations excellence and new products/services — above revenue growth.
 Initiatives around operational efficiency and effectiveness are a priority.

 One overarching, holistic theme for banks this year is the drive to net zero.
-This is not only in terms of sustainability and carbon footprint, but also in terms of reducing an organisation’s footprint in the areas of real estate, physical assets, processes and technology debt.
+This is not only in terms of sustainability and carbon footprint, but also in terms of reducing an organization’s footprint in the areas of real estate, physical assets, processes and technology debt.
 Bank branches are closing, and physical assets, including IT assets, will be reduced.
-Processes are being streamlined and modernised, including adopting an agile approach.
-Banks must eliminate outdated technologies and modernise legacy architecture.
+Processes are being streamlined and modernized, including adopting an agile approach.
+Banks must eliminate outdated technologies and modernize legacy architecture.
 Finally, environmental, social and governance (ESG) has become a business imperative, and banks are under pressure to meet their goals.
 These include reducing environmental greenhouse gasses, achieving net zero carbon usage, and demonstrating tangible results.

 At Iron Mountain, we work with customers who span retail, commercial and wealth management banking.
 In fact, 2,500 financial services institutions worldwide work with Iron Mountain.
 Here’s a closer look at how different subsectors within the banking industry will face the challenges of 2023.